 Do something about high-risk components associated with your caravan and its cover

-- if you are currently doing something with your caravan that an insurance provider considers to be a high risk, then typically the premium will increase – if all other things are equal – it therefore follows that anything you do to remove those risky behaviours may result in a reduction in your premium;
+- if you are currently doing something with your caravan that an insurance provider considers to be a high risk, then typically the premium will increase – if all other things are equal.
+It therefore follows that anything you do to remove those risky behaviours may result in a reduction in your premium;

 - an example of this might be if you unhitch and a park your caravan on the public road outside your property;

-- some policies might actually prohibit that – making your cover invalid – and those that do cover it may increase their premiums accordingly.
-By making sure that your touring caravan is never unhitched, unless it is on either an approved site or your own property, you may be able to reduce your costs.
+- some insurance policies might actually prohibit that – making your cover invalid – and those that do cover it may increase their premiums accordingly.
+By making sure that your touring caravan is never unhitched, unless it is on either an approved site or your own property, you may be able to reduce your insurance costs.

 By taking on board some of these tips and suggestions you may be able to secure suitable protection for the pride and joy of your family’s holiday life, whilst enjoying the benefits of money saved on the cost of insurance.